Lyuminarskiy/c/practice/lesson2.md

 > printf ("It seems like your age is %d.", age);
 > ```

-Make a simple questionnaire containing 3-5 questions with 4 possible answers.
-User should choose one correct answer by typing answer's number, which is integer from 1 to 4.
+Make a simple questionnaire containing 3 to 5 questions on any topic.
+Each question should have 4 possible answers.
+User should choose one answer by typing answer's number, which is integer from 1 to 4.

+Algorithm of the program:

+1. Show first/next question and its answers.
+2. Ask user to input a desired answer's number.
-After finishing questionnaire your program should display number of a correct answers in percentage.
+3. If the current question is the last one, display number of a correct answers in percentage and finish the program.
+Otherwise go to the first step.

 Sample output: